 Because we live in the age of information, clear, concise information on your website is key.
 People do not have time to sort through long texts.
-Make sure to use appropriate layout, headings, sub-headings, lists and bullet points where your users can identify important information quickly.
+Make sure to use appropriate layouts, headings, sub-headings, lists, and bullet points where your users can identify important information quickly.

-Colors are important to compliment your brand and enhance user experience.
+Colors are important to compliment your brand and enhance the user experience.
 Use colors to create harmony (something pleasing to the eyes).
 If the design is not harmonious it will give the user either a boring or chaotic feeling which the human brain naturally rejects.
 Color harmony delivers visual appeal and order which the mind can easily process.
-According to Color Matters visual harmony is a dynamic equilibrium between understimulation and overstimulation.
+According to Color Matters, visual harmony is a dynamic equilibrium between under-stimulation and overstimulation.

 More often than not a picture is better than a thousand words.
 Be careful with choosing the right pictures to complement your purpose and message.
-Images facilitates the learning process and helps us remember things quickly.
-Make sure they are not too small, blurry or obscure.
+Images facilitate the learning process and help us remember things quickly.
+Make sure they are not too small, blurry, or obscure.
 For affordable and good quality, pictures use websites like ShutterStock.com

 Whether you’re looking to build a personal, professional, blogging, or E-commerce site whatever it may be, contact us at Emerald Sky.
 We’ll be happy to design a site that will bring you success.